 Speaking about the design, MCM founder Peter Wilson said: "An expedition sailing yacht has to be designed and built to specific criteria, including enhanced autonomy, ease of handling, a simple sail plan and reliable onboard systems – and robust.
 The Pelagic 77 has been conceived with all these factors in mind.”

-It features a large pilot house and comfortable living area and galley aft, which makes up the majority of the guest areas.
+The yacht, which has a beam of 6.2 metres, has an interior design populated with bamboo furniture.
+It features a large pilothouse with a comfortable living area and galley aft, which makes up the majority of the guest areas.
 The accommodation quarters meanwhile consists of six double cabins forward of the pilothouse.